munificent/journal/asset/post/2014-12-21-rooms-and-mazes.md

   </figcaption>
 </figure>

+Often, a single large maze ends up filling all of the interstitial areas between the rooms.
+But if you look carefully (and maybe click a few times to generate new ones), you'll see a few smaller disconnected mazes of different colors filling in odd corners of the map.

 ## Looking for a connection

-All that remains is to stitch those back together into a single continuous dungeon.
+All that remains is to stitch the rooms and the mazes between them back together into a single continuous dungeon.
 Fortunately, that's pretty easy to do.
 The room generator chooses odd sizes and positions for rooms so they are aligned with the mazes.
 Those in turn fill in all of the unused area, so we're assured that each unconnected region is only a single tile away from its neighbors.

 After filling in the rooms and mazes, we find all of those possible *connectors*.
 These are tiles that are: